-If you would like to feature my work in an upcoming anthology, please reach out!
+If you would like to feature my work in an anthology, please reach out!

 Lambda Literary, 2020.
 Edited by Tahirah Alexander Green

-This anthology is a collection of literary work from the 2019 Lambda Literary Fellows in Fiction, Poetry, Nonfiction, Genre Fiction and Playwriting.
-The Writers Retreat for Emerging LGBTQ Voices was established in 2007 and is the first of its kind ever offered to LGBTQ writers: a one-week intensive immersion in fiction, nonfiction, poetry, genre fiction and playwriting.
-The Retreat is an unparalleled opportunity to be mentored by the very best writers in our community, to develop one's craft, make connections with publishing industry professionals and build a strong community of peers.
+This anthology is a collection of literary work from the 2019 Lambda Literary Fellows in Fiction, Poetry, Nonfiction, Genre Fiction, and Playwriting.
+The Writers Retreat for Emerging LGBTQ Voices was established in 2007 and is the first of its kind ever offered to LGBTQ writers: a one-week intensive immersion in fiction, nonfiction, poetry, genre fiction, and playwriting.
+The Retreat is an unparalleled opportunity to develop one's craft, make connections with publishing professionals, and build a strong community of peers.
 Over 50 writers are included.

 This anthology includes an excerpt from my YA contemporary ghost story, SHANG ON THE PATH (work in progress).
 Content notes for Islamophobia, racial slurs, anxiety, and public trauma.